zeppelin-social/bluesky-appview/README.md

 [back to top](#top)
 ## <a id="ops"/>operations for self-hosting bluesky (powered by Makefile)

+You can follow the instructions manually, or use the defined `./stepNN-*.sh` files

 below, it assumes self-hosting domain is <strong>mysky.local.com</strong> (defined in Makefile).<br>
 you can change the domain name by environment variable as below:

 ### <a id="ops0-configparams"/>0) configure params and install tools for ops

+*Scripted:* This step is in `./step00-install-reqs.sh` and `./step01-check-params.sh`.
+The scripts expect you to define the environment variables in `bluesky-params.env`.
+Copy `bluesky-params.env.example` to start off.

 ```bash
 # 1) set domain name for self-hosting bluesky